Find the facts you need about Norwegian sea fishing rules and regulations, and what types of fish you might get.

 Live and let live: There is an increasing awareness about the importance of the life in the sea.
 When the catch is alive and kicking and you don’t need it for your dinner, the best option is to release it.
 This method enables enthusiasts to perform their favourite sport to a bigger extent.

-An app called Fritidsfiske (language versions include English and Russian) has everything you need to know about fishing in Norway, with tips on rules and regulations, equipment, and minimum sizes.
+An app called Fritidsfiskeappen (available only in Norwegian) has everything you need to know about fishing in Norway, with tips on rules and regulations, equipment, and minimum sizes.

 Cod (torsk)